 Oh, Singapore.
-You’ve captured our hearts with your good eats, stunning nature reserves, historical sites, super clean roads, and glitz and glamour.
+You’ve captured our hearts with your delicious Singaporean food, stunning nature reserves, historical sites, super clean roads, and glitz and glamour.
 We first visited Singapore with a brief layover last year and had the opportunity to revisit this year for four days.
 While most people may think that 4 days in Singapore is a long time for this small country, we thought it was an adequate amount of time to explore the highlights.

 With so many places to see in Singapore, where do you start with planning?
 With the help of our favorite travel bloggers, here is our recommended 4 days in Singapore itinerary.
 This itinerary includes what to do in Singapore in 4 days including popular and offbeat places, admission cost, places to eat, and other helpful Singapore travel tips.